This macro expression represents the string read from a text file

 .
 The text file is in XML format, in UTF-8

 character encoding and it is possible to store multiple texts in it.
-Each text can be entered in differnt nation language
+Each text can be entered in different nation language

 .
-With this macro it is possible to easily create an application that can be switched into other languages while running (See also: How to create an application using different national languages
+By means of this macro it is possible to easily create an application that can be switched into other languages while running (See also: How to create an application using different national languages

 ).
 The Macro expression is useful also in case of a single language application, if the texts of the application are located in one (or more) file(s).